MicrosoftDocs/azure-dev-docs/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 [Spring Data for Azure Cosmos DB](https://github.com/microsoft/spring-data-cosmosdb) is based on the Spring Data framework and provides initial Spring Data support for [Azure Cosmos DB](/azure/cosmos-db/introduction) using the SQL API.
 Azure Cosmos DB is a globally distributed database service that allows developers to work with data using a variety of standard APIs, such as SQL, MongoDB, Cassandra, Graph, and Table.
 Currently, Spring Data for Azure Cosmos DB supports only the SQL API, but the other APIs are planned.

-This article covers features, common issues, workarounds, diagnostic steps, and tools when you use the Spring Data Cosmos DB SDK.
-This article describes tools and approaches to help you if you run into any issues.
+This topic covers the features of the Spring Data Cosmos DB SDK and describes common issues, workarounds, and diagnostic steps.

 Start with this list:

 - Review the [available features](#available-features), and follow the [best practices](#best-practices).
 - Go through [Common issues and workarounds](#common-issues-and-workarounds) section in this article.
 - Take a look at [how to troubleshoot](#how-to-troubleshoot) section and troubleshoot the problem.